wasp-lang/wasp/waspc/README.md

 ### Executable
 ```
-stack exec wasp
+stack exec wasp-cli
 ```
-to run the `wasp` executable that you just built!
+to run the `wasp-cli` executable that you just built!
 It should print "Usage" information.

-You can pass more arguments by just adding them to the command, e.g.: `stack exec wasp new MyProject`.
+You can pass more arguments by just adding them to the command, e.g.: `stack exec wasp-cli new MyProject`.

 ### Run example app
 Position yourself in `waspc/examples/todoApp/` and run
 ```
-stack exec wasp db migrate-dev
+stack exec wasp-cli db migrate-dev
 ```
 to update database schema (this is done only on schema changes).

 Then,
 ```
-stack exec wasp start
+stack exec wasp-cli start
 ```
 to run web app in development mode.